lourish/wp-offer/README.md

 A RESTful service to create 'Offers'.

+******** TODO Add REST Docs ************

 ## Design

 ### Design Principles

 1. [12 Factor application](https://12factor.net/)
+1. Repeated requests to state-changing operations have no effect (ie calling create with the same parameters a second time does not create a duplicate)
+1. Unnecessary layers of code are avoided if not needed

 ### API

+The Controller tests serve as the API documentation using Spring REST docs.
+The generated documentation is committed to the repo.

-### Further work
+### Further possible work

 1. Add logging
-1. Use an immutable object framework such as Immutables to provide good equals, hashCode and toString implementations
+1. Use an immutable object framework such as Immutables to provide maintainable equals, hashCode and toString implementations
 1. Add source verification e.g. Checkstyle/PMD
-1. use something other than DatatypeConverter in IdGenerator in preparation for Java 9 modules
+1. Improve API error info (standardise errors, user-friendly text)
+1. Version API in URL
+1. Add a service layer when needed for further business logic

 ## Assumptions

 1. Deployment packaging is out of scope, but the artifact must be deployable in a cloud environment
 1. An offer is a unique combination of description, price and currency (such that an MD5 hash of these fields will produce a unique identifier)
-1. Timezone support not required
+1. Timezone support not required, all requests are in local timezone
+1. Multiple offers may be made with the same parameters
+1. To query an offer means to list and get by id

 ## Prerequisites